+good chance of success.
 There is no black magic about radio; it responds to the same kind of solution that makes for success elsewhere.

-And again, like life-in radio there is no "Royal Road to Sucverdict, for which plates had been cast in anticipation.
+And again, like life - in radio there is no "Royal Road to Success".

 COMPLETE N.B.C.
 SERVICE